Smartik89/ZeroGrid/README.md

  _Other_
  * Demo style ported from LESS to SCSS.
  * Files are processed by Gulp.
 Prepros is removed from project.
- * All scss files are removed.
-Now all source code is contained only in `src/ztip.scss`.

 **1.0.0**
  * Initial release